TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>Next, in your reflective learning journal, discuss the following questions:
 <ul>
  	<li>What is your previous experience with APA style?</li>
- 	<li>Discuss how scholarly writing can be applied to leadership in your context.</li>
+ 	<li>Discuss why scholarly writing can be important in your leadership context.</li>
 </ul>
 </li>
  	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
 See Unit 3 Assessment for more details.</li>